angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     with haphazard results, albeit improving at the end of the year.

     A better result can be seen in Year 2 against a dedicated time of 45:00.
-    The pace was slightly slower but far more consistent, and increasing as Year 2 progressed.
+    The pace was slightly slower but far more consistent, with an upward trend as the year progressed.
 </div>

 ## <a name="program-review">Program review</a>